ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Kearns Collection Gallery.md

 Here is a diagram for the current idea of how the image gallery will be designed. ![[Pasted image 20230829184945.png]]The architecture is done this way so that image fetching is done client side for speed and security, and because the more we can do on the client side the better the SEO will be, and this is the first project I have done where SEO actually matters a bit.

 Actually ended up implementing this a little differently, I didn't use a component for the modal but instead used one client component that has the code for both the gallery grid and the modal, and uses framer motion to overlay the modal full-screen over the grid on click, then get rid of it again on a second click.
 I will eventually add a carousel to this so that you can click through the images, and at that point I may need to go back to the architecture in this diagram, but for now I am enjoying trying to lower the amount of code splitting and components that I usually tend to make.

+#### Adding page transitions to the gallery route
+Because the main page file for the gallery route was written as a React Server Component to take advantage of server side async fetching of the images, using framer motion functions or components directly inside it was impossible, which presented some problems as I wanted transitions between all the routes to animated for UX and for my own practice in making modern feeling sites.
+This was eventually solved by writing a `<PageWrapper />` component that can wrap all the content of any route from within a client side component, and then that client side component can be a child of the RSC.
+This wrapper is reused on all the routes to provide the animation capability, but the gallery was where it's implementation was most tricky.
+The Component heriarchy for the gallery route at this point looks like this: